Recent Changes Search:

 Can I use funds from a previous character to create a new one?

 Yes.
-Packs are too expensive for new characters to purchase by themselves, and we allow new characters to own enchanted/cursed items which must also be paid for, so you can pool the resources from several characters to fund a new one.
+Packs are too expensive for new characters to purchase by themselves, and we allow new characters to own enchanted/cursed items which must also be paid for (with karma?), so you can pool the resources from several characters to fund a new one.

 Can my character own an enchanted item?

-Keeping in mind the information about enchantments and curses (found here), yes: Your character can discover or inherit enchanted (or cursed) items in-game.
-However, these must be purchased from the Prize Shop out-of-character.
+Keeping in mind the information about enchantments and curses (found here), yes.
+Your character can discover or inherit enchanted (or cursed) items in-game, or even summon a god to enchant an existing item for them.
+However, these must be purchased from the Prize Shop out-of-character with karma?.

 Can Vampires have children?

-Can I buy the lower-priced power pack now, then get the more expensive one later on?
+Can I buy the lower-priced skill pack? now, then get the more expensive one later on?

-The "Knowledge" listed in character profiles is different from the Skills.
-Where the latter is controlled out-of-character by a strict system of skill points and in-character by genetics, Knowledge can be learned by anyone.
-It applies to any crafts, trades, languages, hobbies, talents and any other areas of expertise your character might have learned (such as survival skills, carpentry, etc, as opposed to structured skills like Morph or Elemental Manipulation).
+The "Knowledge" listed in old character profiles is different from the Skills.
+Where the latter is controlled out-of-character by a strict system of skill points and in-character by genetics, Knowledge tried to account for any skill, trade or craft that could be learned by anyone regardless of race or class.
+It applied to any crafts, trades, languages, hobbies, talents, academia and any other areas of expertise characters might have learned (such as survival skills, carpentry, etc, as opposed to structured skills like Morph? or Elemental Manipulation?).

 How can I give my character money to buy items and stuff?